Dissipative dynamics in the free massive boson limit of the sine-Gordon model: Equal-time single particle density matrix of the right movers

 The richest behavior is found in the intermediate temporal region, $\alpha/\tilde v\ll t\ll 1/\tilde\Delta$, where the first term in Eq. \eqref{eq:green4} gives results identical to those in Eq. \eqref{rrlimits}.
 The second term in Eq. \eqref{eq:green4} with $m^B_q(t)$ gives, however, a correction for $2\tilde{v} t\ll |x|$

 exhibiting very mild light cone behavior at $2\tilde vt=x$, compared to the one found in closed quantum systems~\cite{iuccisinegordon}.

 In the gapless case, $\Delta=0$, Eq.~\eqref{rrcross} renders the results obtained for dissipative Luttinger liquids~\cite{bacsi2020}.
 Notice, however, that the intricate spatial and temporal behavior of Eq.~\eqref{rrcross} is valid only for $\alpha/\tilde v\ll t\ll 1/\tilde\Delta$, and the late time, large distance behavior of the correlation function is dominated by the gap, giving rise to the unusual $\exp(-\mathrm{const}\cdot|x|t)$ decay of $G_{RR}(x;t)$, one of the key findings of the present paper.
-This latter behavior starts to become dominant for $x\gtrsim {\tilde\xi}^2/\alpha$.
+This latter behavior starts to become dominant for $x\gtrsim {\tilde\xi}^2/\alpha$. \jav{This strong suppression of the correlation function at late times is in accord with what is expected from a very high temperature state, where the correlations are suppressed by the time and lengthscale associated to temperature\cite{giamarchi}}.

 We compare the analytical estimates above with the numerical evaluation of Eq.~\eqref{eq:green4} in Fig. \ref{fig:grr}, where we show the effective decay rate, $\sim \frac 1 t \ln\big[G_{RR}(x;t)/G_{RR}(x;t)\big] $ as a function of time.
-The spatial and temporal dependence of the single particle density matrix $G_{RR}(x;t)$ agrees well with the analytical results, confirming the $\exp(-\mathrm{const}\cdot|x|t)$ asymptotics (horizontal dashed lines), while the early time decay rate remains largely insensitive to the spatial separation.
+The spatial and temporal dependence of the single particle density matrix $G_{RR}(x;t)$ agrees well with the analytical results, confirming the $\exp(-\mathrm{const}\cdot|x|t)$ asymptotics (horizontal dashed lines), while the early time decay rate remains largely insensitive to the spatial separation. \jav{The temporal and spatial decay is partially confirmed by exact diagonalization simulation of the $XXZ$ Heisenberg model.
+Since exact diagonalization has high computational costs, only system sizes of up to 14 sites are accessible which is less conclusive for long distances.}